oumeima-elgharbi/P4_Data_Science_OpenClassrooms/variables_definition.md

 - OSEBuildingID : A unique identifier assigned to each property covered by the Seattle Benchmarking Ordinance for tracking and identification purposes.

 ### Categorical variables (qualitative)

-#### Localisation :

-- Neighborhood : Property neighborhood area defined by the City of Seattle Department of Neighborhoods.

-- Latitude : Property latitude.

-- Longitude : Property longitude.

 #### Building characteristics :